-Don't assume that every kid you babysit will need a bath if you're putting them to bed.
+Don't assume though that every child you babysit will need a bath if you're putting them to bed.

-Most kids only need to take a bath once or twice a week, and parents may be uncomfortable with you helping their child with such an intimate task.
+Sometimes children bath or shower at other times of the day or some parents may be uncomfortable with you helping their child with such an intimate task.
 Make sure that you get permission and consent from the parents first, otherwise, you could end up with a serious misunderstanding.

-If you do need to help kids with their bath, the extent of your involvement will mostly depend on the age of the children you're watching.
+If you do need to help children with their bath, the extent of your involvement will mostly depend on the age of the children you're watching.

-Older kids don't need to be supervised and might even be able to take showers instead of baths.
+Older children don't need to be supervised and might even be able to take showers instead of baths.

-The main thing to keep in mind is that kids under 5 should never be left alone in the bathtub.
-For younger kids, you'll want to prepare the bathwater for them and make sure it isn't too hot or too cold.
+It is important to keep in mind that children under 5 should never be left alone in the bathtub.
+For younger children, you'll want to prepare the bathwater for them and make sure it isn't too hot or too cold.

-Be sure to give the kids you're babysitting whatever they're normally used to during a bath, including bubble bath and any of their favorite bathtime toys.
+Try to keep the bathtime routine the same as what they are used to, including bubble bath and any of their favorite bathtime toys.

 Also, try one of our fun bathtime activities and be sure you read our kids water safety tips as a precaution.

-When it's time for bed, have kids put their pajamas on and brush their teeth.
+When it's time for bed, have children put their pajamas on and brush their teeth.
 Make sure they use the bathroom before bed too.
 You may also want to check if they wear a night-time diaper to bed as some children still wear these even when toilet trained during the day (see our diaper changing guide for more info).